-- Their colour and shade, that won’t make them look dirty despite the highest degree of abuse.
+- Their colour and shade, won’t make them look dirty despite the highest degree of abuse.

 Top things I love about them:

-- Enough cargo space to carry luggage for 1-2 week trip.
+- Enough cargo space to carry luggage for a 1-2 week trip.

-- The two independent rain covers (for each bag) that can be put on and off easily.
+- The two independent rain covers (for each bag) can be put on and off easily.

 Under 5000 Rupees

-It has been few months that I ordered my Viaterra Claw Mini (and the Pod Mini extender 12L if I want to carry a few more items) and since I have got it, I have given up on all other so-called best saddle bags in India.
+It has been a few months since I ordered my Viaterra Claw Mini (and the Pod Mini extender 12L if I want to carry a few more items) and since I got it, I have given up on all other so-called best saddle bags in India.

 What I love about the Viaterra Claw: